 Weight-loss surgery works much better than standard medical therapy as a treatment for Type 2 diabetes in obese people, the first study to compare the two approaches has found.

-The study, of 60 patients, showed that 73 percent of those who had surgery had complete remissions of diabetes, meaning all signs of the disease went away.
-By contrast, the remission rate was only 13 percent in those given conventional treatment, which included intensive counseling on diet and exercise for weight loss, and, when needed, diabetes medicines like insulin, metformin and other drugs.
+The study, of 60 patients, showed that 73 percent of those who had weight loss surgery had complete remissions, meaning all signs of the disease went away.
+By contrast, the remission rate was only 13 percent in those given conventional treatment, which included intensive counseling on diet and exercise for weight loss, and, when needed, medicines like insulin, metformin and other drugs.

-In the study, the surgery worked better because patients who had it lost much more weight than the medically treated group did — 20.7 percent versus 1.7 percent of their body weight, on average.
+In the study, weight loss surgery worked better because patients who had it lost much more pounds than the medically treated group did — 20.7 percent versus 1.7 percent of their body weight, on average.
 Type 2 diabetes is usually brought on by obesity, and patients can often lessen the severity of the disease, or even get rid of it entirely, by losing about 10 percent of their body weight.
-Though many people can lose that much weight, few can keep it off without surgery.
-(Type 1 diabetes, a much less common form of the disease, involves the immune system and is not linked to obesity.)
+Though many people can lose that many pounds, few can keep it off without weight loss surgery.
+(Type 1, a much less common form of the disease, involves the immune system and is not linked to obesity.)

-But the new results probably do not apply to all patients with Type 2 diabetes, because the people in the study had fairly mild cases with a recent onset; all had received the diagnosis within the previous two years.
-In people who have more severe and longstanding diabetes, the disease may no longer be reversible, no matter how much weight is lost.
+But the new results probably do not apply to all weight loss surgery patients with Type 2 diabetes,because the people in the study had fairly mild cases with a recent onset; all had received the diagnosis within the previous two years.
+In people who have more severe and longstanding diabetes, the disease may no longer be reversible, no matter how many pounds are lost.

-The operation used in the study, adjustable gastric banding, is performed through small slits and loops a band around the top of the stomach to cinch it into a small pouch so that people eat less and yet feel full.
-Other weight-loss operations are more extreme and involve cutting or stapling the stomach and rearranging the small intestine.
-Of the 205,000 weight-loss operations performed in the United States last year, 25 percent to 30 percent used the gastric banding.
+The operation used in the study, Lap-band surgery, is performed through small slits and loops a band around the top of the stomach to cinch it into a small pouch so that people eat less and yet feel full.
+Other weight-loss surgeries are more extreme and involve cutting or stapling the stomach and rearranging the small intestine.
+Of the 205,000 operations performed in the United States last year, 25 percent to 30 percent used Lap-band surgery.

 Remission of Type 2 diabetes after weight-loss surgery is not a new finding; doctors have known about it for years.
 But the new research is the first effort to find out scientifically how it measures up against medical treatment in similar groups of patients with the disease.

-The study reflects a growing interest among researchers in using surgery specifically to treat Type 2 diabetes, even in people who are not as obese as those who typically undergo operations to lose weight.
+The study reflects a growing interest among researchers in using an operation specifically to treat Type 2 diabetes, even in people who are not as obese as those who typically undergo operations to lose weight.
 The new thrust is in some sense a measure of desperation, as the United States and the world face increasing rates of the disease and its devastating complications, which can include heart attacks, blindness, kidney failure and amputation.
-To many doctors, the time is ripe for studying surgery as a potential cure for diabetes, and also as way to understand the disease better and develop better drugs to treat it.
+To many doctors, the time is ripe for studying a weight loss operation as a potential cure for the disease, and also as way to understand it better and develop better drugs to treat it.

 Medical societies in the United States and abroad that once called their specialty bariatric surgery, a term that refers to weight loss, have started adding the word “metabolic” to their titles to emphasize the new focus on diabetes.